zchee/neovim-wiki/FAQ.md

 ### Neovim is slow

-Make sure you're running an optimized build of `nvim`.
-To check this, run this:
+Make sure you're running an optimized build of `nvim`. `:CheckHealth nvim` should report one of these "build types":

-    nvim --version | grep 'Build type'

-This should yield one of the following:

 ```
 Build type: RelWithDebInfo